Hook turn: Method

 To perform a two-stage turn, cyclists should enter the junction when given a green signal (simultaneous with motor traffic, though nearside turning traffic may be held at a red light).
 The farside-turning cyclist should pull into the nearside in front of the pedestrian crossing (in a marked waiting area, if available).
 When the side road is given a green signal, cyclists should proceed first by going straight ahead, completing their turn.

 Usage by country

-Hook turns have been implemented in number of other jurisdictions, including Illinois, Beijing, Japan, Taiwan, Germany, Denmark, the Netherlands, and other States of Australia.
+Hook turns have been implemented in a number of jurisdictions, including Australia, China, Denmark, Germany, Japan, the Netherlands, New Zealand, Taiwan, and the United States.

 Australia

 The Australian Road Rules set out the procedure for performing a hook turn in Australia, as well as other jurisdictions with left-hand traffic.
 In jurisdictions with right-hand traffic the lane of the turning vehicle is reversed.